Administering ear drops to a dog can be difficult and often frustrating. Let’s go over this important task and how to best utilize these medications.

 Can I Give My Dog Ear Drops?
 Answer: Yes, but canine formulated only

-Properly treating an ear infection may avoid costlier vet visits later on.
+Doing so may avoid costlier vet visits later on.

 There’s a well regarded over-the-counter canine product that treats acute and chronic inflammation of the external ear caused by viral, bacterial or yeast infections.

 Treatment without Diagnosis

 You may be attempting to solve your dog’s ear problems on your own with human ear drops.
 This is usually a bad idea.
 Get the kind that are designed for dogs.

 Treating your buddy for the wrong condition is potentially dangerous.